thoth-tech/documentation/docs/DreamBig/Sprint 2 documentation/Wireframes/Dream Big Wireframes (Gautam).md

 ![Login](../../assests/images/gautam_login.jpg)

 This is the login page for the dream big application.
-Every Deakin student have their Deakin login credentials so we can use those credentials to login to our dream big web application.
+Every Deakin student have their Deakin login credentials so we can use those credentials to log in to our dream big web application.

 ![Course View](../../assests/images/gautam_course.jpg)